-If a school employee knows of or suspects abuse or neglect of a PCA student, then they are obligated to report it to the appropriate state agency in conjunction with school administration.
+If a school employee knows of or suspects abuse or neglect of a PCA student, then they are legally obligated to report it to the appropriate state agency in conjunction with school administration.
+School employees are mandatory reporters.
 This is the case whether the suspected abuse or neglect occurs on or off the school premises.